writetome51/abstract-app-paginator/README.md

 # PaginationDataController

-A TypeScript/JavaScript class that connects a paginator both with its data source and
+A TypeScript/JavaScript class that connects a paginator with its data source and tells it what to show in the view.
+Both a paginator object and a dataService object must be injected in the constructor.
-with the view.

 ## Installation